hmendoza2001/SimpleEarth/README.md

 -------------
    * Simple code you can learn and leverage
    * Easy to load your own maps and icons
+   * Measuring, Volumes and Paths
    * Supports digital elevation data
    * Supports satellite imagery
-   * Support 3D model loading
+   * Supports 3D model loading

 Build Requirements